Interested in virtualization techniques in cloud computing?

 This is the process of making available the resources of physical servers to remote users.
-It is done by installing virtual machine software onto the server which then allows it to act as multiple servers on demand.
+It’s possible to do it by installing virtual machine software onto the server which then allows it to act as multiple servers on demand.
 This kind of virtualization is incredibly popular as it frees users from having to manage complex server systems.

 The main types of server virtualization:

-- Operating System (OS) Virtualization – Virtualization software allows for the creation of multiple virtual machines (VM’s) that are run as separate operating systems.
-The potential uses of this kind of architecture are enormous, such as allowing software to be tested on different operating systems, applications to be tried out, etc.
+- Operating System (OS) Virtualization – Virtualization software allows for the creation of multiple virtual machines (VMs) that are run as separate operating systems.
+The potential uses of this kind of operating system virtualization architecture are enormous, such as allowing the software to be tested on different operating systems, applications to be tried out, etc.

 - Full Virtualization – This is essentially the complete cloning of the test hardware into the virtual environment.
 It allows for extremely accurate simulations to test software and applications, while also having the enormous benefit of allowing multiple users to share the environment at once.

-- Para-virtualization – This is very similar to the hypervisor principle because a hypervisor is installed on the server which then allows for a guest OS to be set up.
-It allows software to run on virtual machines where the hardware is different to the underlying hardware.
+- Para-virtualization – This is very similar to the hypervisor principle because a hypervisor is installed on the server which then allows for a guest operating system to be set up.
+This increases the server performance without operating cost of the host operating system.
+It allows the software to run on virtual machines where the hardware is different from the underlying hardware.
 It differs from Full Virtualization in that the various guest servers are aware of one another.